gravity-ui/uikit/src/components/Alert/README.md

 ### Align

+This property determines how the content inside the Alert component is vertically aligned

-`baseline` - align used bu default.
+`baseline` - align used by default.

-`center` - centered all content in vertical direction, useful if for some reason your actions take more space than text or needed icon to be in the middle of the card.
+`center` - the content is vertically centered within the Alert component, useful if for some reason your actions take more space than text or needed icon to be in the middle of the card.

 <!--LANDING_BLOCK
 <ExampleBlock